shanet/Irrational/README.md

 ## Usage

-For convience, "make test" will calculate pi to ~1,000,000 digits.
+For convenience, "make test" will calculate pi to ~1,000,000 digits.
 This should take less than a minute (especially on a multicore processor), or maybe two minutes on older hardware.
 The program can be directly run by with:

     ./irrational [--hide-pi] [precision]